AAHA! Virginia · Community Weavers Initiative

 1. You submit a nomination below

-Fill out the form below with your information and the person you’re nominating.
-Tell us who they are and why they deserve recognition.
+Complete the form below with your information and the name of the person you are nominating.
+Tell us who they are and what work they have done in service to the community.
+Your nominee does not need to be present at the Symposium to be entered in the vault.
 Self-nominations are not accepted.
-Your nominee does not need to know you submitted their name.

 2. Your nominee receives an email